AXIS A1610 Network Door Controller

 Assign IPv4 automatically: Select to let the network router assign an IP address to the device automatically.
 We recommend automatic IP (DHCP) for most networks.

 IP address: Enter a unique IP address for the device.
 Static IP addresses can be assigned at random within isolated networks, provided that each address is unique.
-To avoid conflicts, we recommend you to contact your network administrator before you assign a static IP address.
+To avoid conflicts, we recommend you contact your network administrator before you assign a static IP address.

 Subnet mask: Enter the subnet mask to define what addresses are inside the local area network.
 Any address outside the local area network goes through the router.